askeksa/Rose/README.txt

 The first tint in each layer except the first is transparent, showing the layers behind it.
 Thus, the colors for these tints are ignored.

-The rest of the program is a sequence of procedures.
-A procedure has the
-syntax:
+A procedure declaration defines executable code:

 - proc <name> <param>* <statement>*